LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 				+ TODO: both GETRES_POP, PUTREQ_POP, and evicted packets needs to set savedseq correspondingly
 					* TODO: Note that for GETRES_POP which carries savedseq from server, if new PUT/DEL arrives at switch after GETRES_POP is applied into switch, the assigned seq must be larger than that carried from server
 				+ TODO: server also needs to save the seq number, which should be invisible to client
-				+ TODO: For PUTREQ_LARGE, assign seq to meta.seq instead of seq_hdr.seq
-				+ TODO: For PUTREQ_LARGE_RECIR, set meta.seq = seq_hdr.seq
 		* Stage 2: savedseq, lock
 			- For PUTREQ/DELREQ/PUTREQ_RECIR/DELREQ_RECIR, if iskeymatch=1, try_update_savedseq: if seq<=savedseq, directly send back response; otherwise, update vallen and value before sending back response
 			- TODO: For PUTREQ_POP/DELREQ_POP, set_and_get_savedseq: set savedseq=seq_hdr.seq, and get old savedseq into seq_hdr.seq
 				+ NOTE: original packet can use seq_hdr.seq (old) for eviction, yet cloned packet does not need seq due to for response
-			- TODO: For PUTREQ_LARGE/_RECIR, if iskeymatch=1 and valid=1, get_savedseq_large: get savedseq to seq_hdr
-				+ NOTE: PUTREQ_LARGE/_RECIR always evicts cached record if any even if seq<=savedseq due to stage limitation

 		* Stage 3: vallen, vallo1, valhi1, case12
 			- For vallen and val, we provide two operations: get, set_and_get